Bobby Shantz

 He also played for the Pittsburgh Pirates, Houston Colt .45s, St. Louis Cardinals, Chicago Cubs, and the Philadelphia Phillies.
 Shantz began his career as a starting pitcher, but about halfway through he converted to a competent relief pitcher.
 In 1951, he added the knuckleball to his repertoire.
-Standing only 5 ft 6 in, Shantz had a career record of 119 games won, 99 games lost, and an earned run average (ERA) of 3.38.
+Standing 5 ft 6 in, Shantz had a career record of 119 games won, 99 games lost, and an earned run average (ERA) of 3.38.

 Early life

 Shantz was born on September 26, 1925, in Pottstown, Pennsylvania, to Wilmer A. and Ruth E. (Ebert) Shantz.
 His father was a semi-pro baseball player in the 1920s.
 During the Great Depression, Wilmer found the means to take Shantz and his younger brother Bill (Wilmer Jr.) to baseball games in Philadelphia.
 Shantz attended Pottstown High School, where he starred in multiple sports (including at least baseball, basketball and swimming), graduating in 1943.
-Shantz played semi-pro and sandlot baseball during and after high school, with his father’s encouragement.
+Shantz played semi-pro and sandlot baseball during and after high school, with his father's encouragement.
 Shantz also worked at an aircraft plant and then at a saw company in Philadelphia.
-He was drafted during World War II and assigned to serve in the Philippines toward the War's end.
+He was drafted during World War II and assigned to serve in the Philippines toward the war's end.
 He played baseball on military teams, some of which included major league players.

 Professional career

 Philadelphia/Kansas City Athletics

 He signed with the Philadelphia Athletics as a free agent in 1948.
 He played one year of minor league baseball, for the Class A Lincoln A's in 1948.
 He was a starting pitcher, with an 18–7 win–loss record, 2.82 earned run average (ERA), 212 strikeouts in 214 innings pitched, 19 complete games, and two shutouts.
 He had a 3.85 strikeout-to-walk ratio.

-Shantz made his MLB debut on May 1, 1949 with the Athletics, pitching .2 innings in relief.
+Shantz made his MLB debut on May 1, 1949, with the Athletics, pitching .2 innings in relief.
 He pitched in 33 games for the 1949 A's, starting seven; with a 6–8 record and 3.40 ERA.
 The next season he started 23 of the 36 games in which he appeared, with an 8–14 record and 4.61 ERA.